-Debt instruments are those instruments that meet the definition of a financial liability from the issuer's perspective, such as loans, government bonds and trade receivables purchased from clients in factoring arrangements without recourse.
+Debt instruments are those instruments that meet the definition of a financial liability from the issuer's perspective, such as loans, and government bonds.

 Classification and subsequent measurement of debt instruments depend on the Fund's business model for managing the asset and the cash flow characteristics of the asset.